BitcoinDesign/Guide/guide/case-studies/wallet-scrutiny.md

 ## What does WalletScrutiny do?

-WalletScrutiny is a website that helps everyday bitcoin users verify whether or not their wallet is truly open-source and secure.
-They aim to improve the security of all bitcoin wallets by open sourcing the evaluation of their source code.
-They do this by focusing on the reproducibility of wallets, which ensures that the wallet a regular user uses actually matches with the code published online.
+WalletScrutiny is a website that helps everyday bitcoin users verify whether their chosen wallet is truly open-source and secure.
+They do this by focusing on the reproducibility of wallets, ensuring the code published online actually matches an end user's wallet.
+Through evaluating and verifying the source code of various wallets, WalletScrutiny aims to raise the bar in quality for all Bitcoin wallets.

 They:
 - Produce security verdicts on 6000+ mobile and hardware products